 My wife and I bravely set off in an RV with no particular plan to travel France and this is our adventure during April/May 2016.

-I have just begun to chronicle my travel experiences.
-So to those readers who wish they could travel, to those that want to travel somewhere different, or to those that enjoy a break from what they do during the day enjoy these pages.
+I am having a go at chronicling my travel experiences.
+So to those readers who wish they could travel, to those that want to travel somewhere different, or to those that enjoy a break from what they do during the day please enjoy these pages.
 I welcome feedback and questions.

 The adventure in FRANCE begins immediealty below.
 Please click through to the rest of the story or click on the links of the right hand side of this page to take you elsewhere in this wonderful world.

 I visited China for the very first time in Oct 2015 and this is my impression.